stallman-j/ekonomR/vignettes/basic-plotting.md

          width = 8,
          height = 6,
          dpi  = 400)
+#> Error: 'ggsave_plot' is not an exported object from 'namespace:ekonomR'
 ```

 You can see this final plot by typing `my_plot` in the console, but you should check and make sure that the PNG lives where you can find it.